-Green Chili Sauce Recipe
+Green Chile Sauce Recipe

-I use this green chili sauce on probably too many things.
+I use this green chile sauce on probably too many things.
 It’s just so good and adds such a delicious and bold taste to a dish that it’s hard not to crave!
 I’ve used it on eggs, fries, burgers, etc. – the options are endless!

 - 1 tablespoon unsalted butter